Bounds on saddle connections for flat spheres: Introduction

+Beyond applications to polygonal billiards, the results of this article fit into a broader program; see~\cite{Fu2024,Fu2025}.
+In~\cite{Fu2024}, the relation between self-intersection numbers and metric lengths of saddle connections on flat spheres is studied further.
+Combined with Theorem~\ref{thm:MAIN2}, this yields uniform estimates on the metric length of saddle connections.
+These, in turn, allow Theorem~\ref{thm:MAIN} to provide uniform bounds for counting saddle connections with bounded metric length on flat spheres.

+In~\cite{Fu2025}, averaging formulas for counting functions over the moduli space of flat spheres are studied.
+The uniform bounds provided by Theorem~\ref{thm:MAIN} are a key input for establishing integrability properties of these counting functions.
+More generally, the results of the present article are used in the derivation of averaging formulas.

 \paragraph{\bf Acknowledgements.} The first author would like to thank his advisors, Vincent Delecroix and Elise Goujard, for introducing him to the flat geometry and many valuable discussions.
 He wants to acknowledge Yitwah Cheung for his invitation and the opportunity to conduct this research at Tsinghua University.
-The authors would also like to acknowledge Dmitri Panov for valuable remarks.
+The research of the first author is supported by ANR MoDiff (ANR-19-CE40-0003).
+The research by the second author is supported by the Beijing Natural Science Foundation (Grant IS23005) and the French National Research Agency under the project TIGerS (ANR-24-CE40-3604).
+The authors would also like to acknowledge Dmitri Panov and the anonymous referee for valuable remarks.